PulseTile/PulseTile-UXDesigns/README.md

 Used to store old designs produced in Adobe Fireworks.
 Image files are stores as multi-page PNG files.
 A full breakdown of pages can be found within Ripple Wireframes Overview.xlsx within this folder.

 Please note that designs within this folder may have been superseeded in design within the Pages Desktop or Pages Mobile folder.

+If you have any queries, please raise as an issue or email info@ripple.foundation.